demisto/content/Packs/FeedBambenekConsulting/Integrations/FeedBambenekConsulting/README.md

 ## Troubleshooting
 ---
-Bambenek Consulting have 2 licenses types: Commercial and Non-Commercial.
+Bambenek Consulting has two license types: Commercial and Non-Commercial, each of which have specific feeds available.

 List of commercial feeds:
 * DGA Domain Feed